gruppe-adler/TvT_WITA2016.Altis/README.md

 bluforSpawnDistanceVariance | How much does BLUFOR spawn distance to INDEP vary? bluforBaseAreaSize          | Radius around BLUFOR start position that is considered part of their base. bluforSpawnDistances        | How far away from INDEP does BLUFOR start?
-Values correspond with (close,normal,far) mission parameters. bluforMoneyFactor           | Factor for amount of BLUFOR money.
+Values correspond with (close,normal,far) mission parameters. bluforMoneyStartFactor      | Factor for amount of BLUFOR starting money.
+Higher means more. bluforMoneyGainFactor       | Factor for amount money BLUFOR gains over time.
 Higher means more. agentMarkerInterval         | How often will agents be tracked? agentMarkerVariance         | How inaccurate will agent markers be? agentMarkerFadeout          | How long will agent markers be visible?